If you’re planning to move and live in Marbella, Spain, you’ve come to the right place to discover more about what to expect and how to settle in.

 Is Marbella safe?

-Yes, on the whole Marbella is a safe place to live.
-Numbeo cites the general crime levels in Marbella as low.
+Yes, on the whole, Marbella is a safe place to live.

 You have probably heard the Costa del Crime reference and how Marbella is a favourite sport for international drug traffickers, mafia, and dodgy money.

 There is truth in this statement.
-Being one of the favourite expat spots in the world, Marbella attracts all sorts of people, including the ones that you wouldn’t associate with willingly.
+Being one of the favourite expat spots in Spain and in the world, Marbella attracts all sorts of people, including the ones that you wouldn’t associate with willingly.

 Drug-related and property crimes such as vandalism and theft are on a moderate level, while violent crimes such as robbery or assault are low.